logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

 This is a difficult platform to recommend in the robo-advisor space.
 There are much cheaper options (InvestEngine), much better performing options (Moneybox), options with a wider range of accounts and services, such as wealth managers (Nutmeg), and platforms offering products with a great interest rate (Moneyfarm).
+In fact, in the robo-advisor space, you’d pay average fees for the lowest historical returns at Wealthify.

 I suppose if I had to find a positive, it would be that the majority stakeholder in Wealthify is Aviva, which would provide a good level of financial security for the platform.
 But this certainly wouldn’t be enough to make me choose this platform over the other ones on offer.
 In fact, once this review is complete, I will be closing my account at Wealthify and moving on.